-Christmas at Chilhowee, November 30, 6pm-9pm Chilhowee Park
+Christmas at Chilhowee Featuring the Capitol Christmas Tree, November 22, 6pm-9pm Chilhowee Park

 Lighting of the tree on the Chilhowee Park Bandstand.
 Live music and many free activities.
+This year we are one of the "Whistle Stops" for the Capitol Christmas Tree and will be featured during Christmas at Chilhowee.
+Come see the 60ft Christmas tree that will be traveling from New Mexico to the Capitol Building.
 Train rides for all ages, pictures with Santa Claus, marshmallow roasting, hot cocoa face painting, balloon animals, and more.
 The Muse Knoxville will have special activities.

 Bands, dancers, floats, characters, and Santa Claus parade down Gay Street bringing fun holiday spirit to all!

-“It’s a Wonderful Life” presented by Home Federal Bank December 16, 2pm and 6pm Tennessee Theatre
+“It’s a Wonderful Life” presented by Knoxville TVA Employees Credit Union December 15, 2pm and 6pm at Tennessee Theatre

-New Year’s on the Square presented by Lloyd’s Electric, December 31, 10:00pm Downtown Knoxville, Market Square
+New Year’s on the Square, December 31, 10:00pm Downtown Knoxville, Market Square

-This jam-packed, season-long holiday schedule is organized by the City of Knoxville, Visit Knoxville, and the Downtown Knoxville Central Business Improvement District with significant support from a variety of corporate sponsors.
+This jam-packed, season-long holiday schedule is organized by the City of Knoxville, Visit Knoxville, and the Downtown Knoxville Alliance with significant support from a variety of corporate sponsors.
 Details about what’s happening city-wide can be found at visitknoxville.com/events/christmas.
 Downtown Knoxville merrymaking can be found at downtownknox.org/holiday.